wmcbrine/PDCurses/common/README.md

 Distribution Status
 -------------------

-The files in this directory are released to the Public Domain.
+The files in this directory are released to the public domain.